MulGuisin, a Topological Network Finder and its Performance on Galaxy Clustering: Data

 \subsection{Realistic Data: SDSS \& Horizon Run 4 (D4)}

-In the previous subsection, we described a set of controlled data catalogues for which we can carefully control the properties of the {\bf networks.} Such data are useful for testing the performance of MGS over other benchmark algorithms by comparing the properties of identified {\bf networks} with the input truth.
+In the previous subsection, we described a set of controlled data catalogs for which we can carefully control the properties of the networks.
+Such data are useful for testing the performance of MGS over other benchmark algorithms by comparing the properties of identified networks with the input truth.
 However, the true distribution of galaxies in the universe differs from these controlled random data in the following ways.
-First, unlike those in the controlled random data with low noise levels, the boundaries of clusters in the universe are often not clearly defined \citep[e.g.,][]{Serra2013,Gifford2013}.
-Also, the spatial distribution of galaxies in each cluster may not follow spherical symmetry \citep[e.g.,][for a good review]{2013SSRv..177..155L}.
-Furthermore, the redshift-space distortion elongates spherical clusters in real space, which may require that we separate linking lengths between the radial and tangential directions \citep{Farrens:2011eb, Tempel2016}.
+First, unlike those in the controlled random data with low noise levels, the boundaries of clusters in the universe are often not clearly defined (e.g.,~\cite{Serra2013,Gifford2013}).
+Also, the spatial distribution of galaxies in each cluster may not follow spherical symmetry (e.g., \cite{2013SSRv..177..155L} for a good review).
+Furthermore, the redshift-space distortion elongates spherical clusters in real space, which may require that we separate linking lengths between the radial and tangential directions \cite{Farrens:2011eb, Tempel2016}.

 Therefore, it is necessary to adopt a realistic galaxy distribution for a fair performance test of the MGS algorithm.
-However, unlike for the case of the controlled random data where we know the answer, we may only study the difference between the {\bf network} properties from the MGS and other benchmark algorithms.
-Here we use observational data and four corresponding sets of mock simulation data --- the volume-limited KIAS-Value Added Galaxy Catalog (KIAS-VAGC) of the \emph{Sloan Digital Sky Survey} (SDSS) Main Galaxy Sample with $r$-band absolute magnitude $\mathcal{M}_r - 5 \log h < -20$ \citep{choi2010} and the lightcone mock galaxy samples from the Horizon Run 4 simulation \citep{kim2015, hong2016}.
+However, unlike in the case of the controlled random data where we know the answer, we may only study the difference between the network properties from the MGS and other benchmark algorithms.
+Here we use observational data and four corresponding sets of mock simulation data --- the volume-limited KIAS-Value Added Galaxy Catalog (KIAS-VAGC) of the \emph{Sloan Digital Sky Survey} (SDSS) Main Galaxy Sample with $r$-band absolute magnitude $\mathcal{M}_r - 5 \log h < -20$ \cite{choi2010} and the lightcone mock galaxy samples from the Horizon Run 4 simulation \cite{kim2015, hong2016}.